phetsims/phet-info/deployment-info/sim_deployment.md

        release of graphing-lines, the branch name in vegas will be graphing-lines-1.1.
     + **Maintenance Release**:  After the commits have been made, update the top level `dependencies.json` to reflect the new shas and          branches of the maintenance release.
 When you deploy, this step should be done automatically.
 This top level `dependencies.json` is only important for checking out shas.
-    + **Maintenance Release**:  If there is a parralel brand that has the same minor number as your branch (i.e. 1.3 and 1.3-phetio), it means that these branches should have the same shas (not always true in practice, but mostly accurate, so check your shas).
+    + **Maintenance Release**:  If there is a parallel brand that has the same minor number as your branch (i.e. 1.3 and 1.3-phetio), it means that these branches should have the same shas (not always true in practice, but mostly accurate, so check your shas).
 Make sure that all of your commits are cherry-picked onto that branch too (if they apply), so that the branches stay in sync.